Russia's war on Ukraine latest: Putin visits commanders in Ukraine, Russia bombards Bakhmut | Law-Order

 Russia's war on Ukraine latest: Putin visits commanders in Ukraine, Russia bombards Bakhmut

+a dressing down after they condemned the conviction of an opposition politician on treason charges.

-FIGHTING: *Russian forces are stepping up their use of heavy artillery and air strikes in the devastated eastern Ukrainian city of Bakhmut, the commander of Ukraine's ground forces said on Tuesday.
-Russia was suffering significant losses in the battle, he said.
+FIGHTING * Russian forces are stepping up their use of heavy artillery and air strikes in the devastated eastern Ukrainian city of Bakhmut, the commander of Kyiv's ground forces said on Tuesday.
+Russia is suffering significant losses in the battle, he said.

 * A Russian artillery attack killed one person and injured nine more in the city of Kherson in southern Ukraine on Tuesday, regional officials said.
 Officials said a market in the city centre had been hit.
 US REPORTER